CoderAllan/GitCommitsAnalysis/README.md

   -a, --reportfilename         The filename the report(s) will be given

   -f, --outputformat           Required.
 The output format(s) to generate.
-                               Multiple formats should be space-seperated.
+                               Multiple formats should be space-separated.
 Eg.
                                '-f Text Json'.
-Valid formats: HTML, Markdown, Json, Text
+Valid formats: HTML, Markdown, Json, Text, Excel

   -n, --numberoffilestolist    (Default: 50) Specifies the number of flies to
                                include in the list of most changes files.